Building & Testing

 Running the TDD pins after a change

-test_tdd.cpp is a characterisation suite.
+test_tdd.cpp is a characterization suite.
 It records exact bit patterns for a sample of inputs and fails loudly if those patterns drift.
-Any change that modifies the numerical behaviour of the library will break this suite — that’s the point.
+Any change that modifies the numerical behavior of the library will break this suite — that’s the point.

 Cross-compilation

 The library has no CPU-specific code.
 It compiles and runs identically on all of the targets listed below.
-The only requirement is an integer pipeline and the standard <stdint.h> header.
+The only requirement is an integer pipeline and <stdint.h> (or define FR_NO_STDINT for bare-metal toolchains that lack it — FR_defs.h provides fallback typedefs).
 You do not need a floating-point unit, and you do not need libm.

 TargetToolchainTested?